mozilla/srihash.org/README.md

 ## Production Releases

 The main development branch is the `master` one.
-When we want to make a production release, we make a PR targetting the `production` branch.
+When we want to make a production release, we make a PR targeting the `production` branch.

 **Please make sure not to use Squash and Merge or Rebase when merging the production PRs, because then the commits will differ.**